 The services below only work for freephone, rather than paid-for numbers.
 However, it's usually possible to find geographical alternative numbers for 0870/0845s too.
 See the full Say No To 0870 guide for more info.

-What is it?
 0800Buster provides alternative access numbers for making cheap calls to 0800, 0808 and 0500 numbers.
-When you dial one of its landline numbers, you'll be connected directly to the number you want to call, bypassing the costly 'freephone' number.
+When you dial one of its landline numbers, you'll be connected directly to the number you want, bypassing the costly 'freephone' number.
 So if you use as part of your inclusive minutes it doesn’t cost you anything.

 How do I use it?
-Go to the 0800Buster website.
-Under "instructions", on the left-hand side, you'll find a landline number.
-Save the number on your mobile, so you can access it every time you need to dial an 0800, 0808 or 0500 number, then enter the number you want to contact followed by the # key.
+Go to the 0800Buster website and under "instructions", on the top left-hand side, you'll find a landline number.
+Save this on your mobile.
+Call it next time you need to dial an 0800, 0808 or 0500 number, then enter the number you want to contact followed by the # key.

-WARNING!
-Make sure you follow the instructions carefully.
-Some MoneySavers have reported that calls have been charged for, as they have pressed the green call button after typing in the freephone number.
+Warning: Follow the instructions carefully.
+Some MoneySavers have reported calls have been charged for, as they have pressed the green call button after typing in the ‘freephone’ number.
 This causes the first call to be put on hold and the call to the 0800/0808/0500 number to be charged as a separate call.

 What is it?
-Skycom, a telecoms provider specialising in freephone numbers for businesses, has developed the 0800 Wizard service.
+Barritel, a telecoms provider specialising in freephone numbers for businesses, has developed the 0800 Wizard service.
 Like 0800Buster, you can use it to make landline calls to freephone numbers.